MandeepSic19/RefData_LC/README.md

 ## Data Availability

-The raw `.pcd` files and associated scripts are available **upon request**.
+The all `.pcd` files and associated scripts are available **upon request**.

-Interested researchers may submit a request using the Google Form: `https://forms.gle/7GKQZj3UFonACS1w7`
+Interested researchers may submit a request using the Google Form (https://forms.gle/7GKQZj3UFonACS1w7).

 Upon approval: